nitupanda/technical-ques-app/README.md

 - Add Question:  Users can add new questions to the platform.
 - Answer Questions: Users can provide answers to existing questions.
 - Category Filtering: Questions can be filtered by categories such as HTML, CSS, JavaScript, React.js, Angular, etc.
-- Like/Dislike Answers: Users can express their opinion on answers by liking or disliking them.
+- Like/Dislike Questions: Users can express their opinion on questions by liking or disliking them.

 ## Usage